-Dhanteras (the first day): Diwali begin on Dhanteras, a day that is meant to set the mood for the remaining four days of the festival.
+Dhanteras (the first day): Diwali begins on Dhanteras, a day that is meant to set the mood for the remaining four days of the festival.
 It is believed that on this day, Lord Dhanwantari, an avatar of Vishnu, came out of the sea with the holistic healthcare system of Ayurveda for the betterment of mankind.
 Dhanteras is considered to be a highly auspicious day and many Hindus spend their time shopping for things like gold, silver, and precious stones.
 At nighttime, families will light earthen lamps outside their homes and children will play with firecrackers.

-Narak Chaturdasi (the second day): It is believed that on Narak Chaturdasi, the second day of the Diwali festival, that Lord Krishna destroyed a powerful demon named Narakasur and freed the world from fear.
+Narak Chaturdasi (the second day): It is believed that on Narak Chaturdasi, the second day of the Diwali festival, Lord Krishna destroyed a powerful demon named Narakasur and freed the world from fear.
 On Narak Chaturdasi, Hindus stay inside their homes, spending their time cleaning and relaxing for the upcoming Diwali festival.
-It is thought that on this day individuals should massage their bodies with oil to relieve it of tension and tiredness.
+It is thought that on this day individuals should massage their bodies with oil to relieve of tension and tiredness.
 Many Hindus believe that diyas, the lamps that are commonly used on Diwali, should not be lit on this day.

 Diwali (the third day): As we have previously mentioned, Diwali is dedicated to the worship of the goddess Lakshmi and is thought to be the day that Lord Rama returned from exile.
 In addition to Lakshmi, deities such as Ganesh and Kali are also popularly worshiped.
-On Diwali, Hindus light diyas in their homes, along streets, in parks and other public places.
-India literally becomes lit up as families preform worship rituals, enjoy sweets, and visit temples.
+On Diwali, Hindus light diyas in their homes, along streets, in parks, and other public places.
+India literally becomes lit up as families perform worship rituals, enjoy sweets, and visit temples.
 At nighttime, children play with firecrackers as fireworks light up the sky.
 Diwali also marks the day that businessmen inaugurate new accounting books for the following year.

 Govardhan Puja (the fourth day): Depending upon the geographical region, Govardhan Puja will be celebrated differently.
 In the Western states of India, for example, this day is believed to be the New Year and is celebrated as such.
 In the northern states, however, Hindus consider it to be a day of important worship.
 On Govardhan Puja, which is believed to be the day that Lord Krishna saved the people of Gokul from the wrath of Indra, typical Hindu families will wear new clothes, exchange gifts with friends, and go to temples where deities are ritualistically bathed.

-Bhai Dhooj (the fifth day): The last day of Diwali festivals, Bhaj Dhooj, holds great significance for brothers and sisters across India.
+Bhai Dhooj (the fifth day): The last day of the Diwali festival, Bhaj Dhooj, holds great significance for brothers and sisters across India.
 It is believed that on this day, Lord Yama visited his sister Yami after spending a great deal of time away from one another.
 The visit went so well that Yama declared if any brother greets his sister on this day, they will be blessed with a life of longevity.
-On Bhai Dhooj, sisters and brothers share each others company and enjoy special dishes which are followed by sweets.
+On Bhai Dhooj, sisters and brothers share each other’s company and enjoy special dishes which are followed by sweets.

-In addition to diyas, firecrackers, and fireworks, other traditions, such as storytelling, are enjoyed throughout the Diwali festivals.
+In addition to diyas, firecrackers, and fireworks, other traditions, such as storytelling, are enjoyed throughout the Diwali festival.
 One unusual custom is that Hindus traditionally gamble on Diwali, as the goddess Parvati is believed to have said that anyone who gambles on Diwali night would enjoy prosperity throughout the following year.

 A Day that is Celebrated by Many:

-While Diwali is most commonly known as being a Hindu holiday, a number of other religions, albeit for different reasons, similarly cherish and celebrate this day.
+While Diwali is most commonly known as a Hindu holiday, a number of other religions, albeit for different reasons, similarly cherish and celebrate this day.
 Jains, for example, believe that Diwali is the day that moksha was attained by the great teaching God Mahavira, Sikhs celebrate the day of Bandi Chhor Divas, which was the day that Guru Hargobind was released from a Grwalior prison, and Newar Buddhists celebrate the Diwali by worshiping Lakshmi.